JuanDiegoMorales/network/README.md

 # COMPANET - NETWORKING

 COMPANET is a network project that simulates a network of 14 interconnected routers.
 Through a controller, the routers can communicate with each other, sending files and messages in an encrypted manner.
+Present by Juan Diego Morales & Alejandra Benavides

 # Requirements